followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/03 Data Binding/23 Bind Series to Data/10 Using a Series Template.md

 [note]Certain series types need more than one value field or additional data fields to be specified.
 These series types are listed in the closing part of the [Bind Series to Data Directly](/Documentation/Guide/Widgets/Chart/Data_Binding/Bind_Series_to_Data/#Directly) topic.

-After that, use the **seriesTemplate** | [nameField](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/seriesTemplate/#nameField) option to specify which data source field provides [names](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#name) for series.
+After that, use the **seriesTemplate**.[nameField](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/seriesTemplate/#nameField) option to specify which data source field provides [names](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#name) for series.

 ---
 ##### jQuery